saturnines/multicloud-llm/README.md

 - Improve Readme
 - Added Cassandra to match prod, should be easy because all I need to do is add a topic for Cassandra as a sub to apiquery which is the topic.
 - Add Discord Webhook support
+- Add better instructions to running this.

 ## PR Requests
-- If you would like to add more absurd stuff such as blockchain or god help us (two phase committing) to postgres and cassandra when I do add it sure go ahead.
+- If you would like to add more absurd stuff such as blockchain (????) or god help me (two phase committing) to postgres and cassandra when I do add it sure go ahead.

 ## Disclaimer